 Admissions requirements include the standard undergraduate admissions process for the university, as well as specific admission requirements for each School of Stage & Screen program.
-All degree programs, except for the B.F.A. in Film & Television Production, require either a live audition or interview.
+All degree programs require either a live audition or interview.
 Please refer to the particular degree of interest below for details.
 Please note that entrance in to each program of study in the School of Stage and Screen is competitive.
 Also note that earlier auditions and interviews (Fall Semester) are given greater priority for admission in to a program of study.
 Admission to the University does not guarantee admission in to the School of Stage and Screen.

 ALL students interested in studying at WCU's School of Stage and Screen must apply online at: getaccepted.com/wcu.